 To carry out road safety audit for the proposed roadside development and to produce road safety audit report for the purpose of submission and approval of the approving authority.

-The key steps that determine the successful outcome of a road safety audit involves: a USF AMAL
+The key steps that determine the successful outcome of a road safety audit involves:

 - i.
 Gathering information.

 - ii.
 Undertaking the road safety audit.

 - iii.
 Preparing the road safety audit report.

 - iv.
 Holding a completion meeting.

-- Finalising the road safety audit report. v.
+- v.
+Finalising the road safety audit report.